 CIRTL Scholars are leaders among their peers when it comes to evidence-based teaching.
 They have demonstrated engagement with the scholarship, theory and implementation of Teaching as Research and have incorporated the best practices in the field into their own teaching.
 CIRTL Scholars are graduate students and postdocs who have conducted research that advances teaching and learning in the discipline and made the results of their research public beyond Cornell through presentation or publication.
 CIRTL Scholars have completed a full-scale Teaching as Research project, including proposal development, IRB review, data collection and analysis, and presentation of their work beyond Cornell, or publication.

 CIRTL Scholars are models for other future faculty.
 In addition to Practitioner-level benefits, funding opportunities are available to Scholars who undertake a leadership role within the Future Faculty and Academic Careers Learning Community.
 CIRTL scholars who wish to mentor other participants and serve as ambassadors for CIRTL ideals among their peers are eligible for semester-long mentor appointments.
-Fill out a certificate interest form or contact Future Faculty and Academic Careers Executive Director Colleen McLinn to learn more.
+Fill out a certificate interest form or contact Associate Dean for Professional Development Colleen McLinn to learn more.

 While open to the Cornell Community, the primary audience of the CIRTL Certificate program is graduate students in postdoctoral scholars in STEM fields, including social, behavioral, and economic sciences, and STEM education.
 In order to qualify for the CIRTL Scholar Certificate, participants must currently hold CIRTL Practitioner status.

 To apply for Scholar status, participants must demonstrate having contributed to the evidence base on teaching and learning through defending the results of a full Teaching as Research project in front of professional peers as either a public presentation outside of Cornell or in a peer-reviewed publication.
-Additional activities that qualify participants for Scholar status include presenting research through the CIRTL Network Exchange Program, a conference, journal, or invited presentation, or publishing in Cornell’s Classroom Research Working Paper Series.
+Additional activities that qualify participants for Scholar status include presenting research through an exchange visit to another CIRTL Network institution, a conference, journal, or invited presentation, or publishing in Cornell’s Classroom Research Working Paper Series.
 Certificates are awarded based on the submission of a portfolio including these items:

 - Confirmation of CIRTL Practitioner status